 What a difference it is in Barland right now (at least in that cozy little corner of the world where your friendly bartender pours), as everyone seems to be joined in the spirit of Christmas.
 Already!
 And what makes it even more of a lift besides the yuletide decorations (lights, red ribbons, white branches, et al), what brings each patron together in one common voice, are the songs our piano guys play to bring home that feeling.
-They still do King Cole, Sinatra and Bennett and doo-wop oldies if you like, but the overriding theme for requests these days is Christmas carols.
+Oh they still do Nat King Cole, of course, Sinatra, Bennett and doo-wop, or any other genre your little old heart desires, but the overriding theme for requests these days is Christmas carols.

 How odd this tableaux might seem to some if they saw and heard these proceedings… revelers holding their cocktails aloft (“the devils brew” they might say), crooning, “Hark, the herald angels singing,” or a Christ child born in a manger one “Silent Night”… but that’s what the chorus is singing and all seems right.
 As it should be.
 And when Bing Crosby’s classic “White Christmas” tees up or “I’ll Be Home for Christmas”, conjuring images of Bob Hope’s audience of soldiers singing along on one of his road shows, the mood can move you to tears with its heart-tugging melancholy.

 Is this a saloon or is it a church?
 I think, as I watch these moments unfold, then, “Bartender, I’ll have another!” soon snaps me back.
 But I love every minute of it.

 Now before you reach for the phone, dear reader, to schedule a dental appointment due to all this sweetness I’m pouring, let me now toss some sours mix into this cocktail.
 Because fate just threw me a great big lemon of a customer.